jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-support-options.md

 A clear and concise description of what you expected to happen.

-**Which Cognitive Services offerings are you using**
+**Which Cognitive Research Technologies offerings are you using**

-Detail the Cognitive Services offering that you're attempting to use, and provide details as to what you're trying to achieve.
+Detail the Cognitive Research Technologies offering that you're attempting to use, and provide details as to what you're trying to achieve.

 **Platform, Operating System, and Programming Language**